vipulnaik/working-drafts/lesswrong/coronavirus-california-case-growth-rate.md

 confirmed positive cases will go up from its current daily value of ~800 to a few thousand.

+*Addendum 2020-04-01*: Based on data from a few more days of tests (up to row 21 for 2020-03-31 in the spreadsheet), here are my updated
+ thoughts:

+* I had not explicitly thought about this possibility, but it seems like the CDPH reports have become a bit more erratic over the days.
+This has complicated some analysis for the days after I published the original post.
+I had also not thought explicitly about the possibility of the test count needing to be adjusted downward, though I had been subconsciously suspicious of the huge jump in test count.

+* Setting that aside, I still stand by my general prediction range of 10,000 to 40,000 confirmed cases from the first ~90,000 tests.
+In fact, in light of the new data, I narrow the range to 15,000 to 40,000.
+That's because the cumulative confirmed positive rate (columns K and L) has continued to go up.

+* My caveat of "assuming that test processing capacity roughly keeps pace" was important because, judging from data till 2020-03-31, test processing capacity has not kept pace with the increase in the number of tests a week ago.
+This means that I expect that the results for the first ~90,000 tests won't be out by the end of this week.
+My guess is it will take another 1 or 2 weeks.
+This means that the count of confirmed positive cases will continue to rise for the next 1 or 2 weeks purely from clearing the backlog on test processing, even if no new tests happen.

 ### Thinking about the transitions till testing (1 -> 2 -> 3)

+*Original version written 2020-03-29, possibly edited for clarity later but with no substantive model changes.*

 The data here doesn't give a clear idea of how the transitions from 1 to 2, or from 2 to 3 are proceeding.
 Nonetheless, it may offer some